Esri/i3s-spec/docs/1.6/3Dobject_ReadMe.md

 | Textures | `JPG`, `PNG`, `DDS`, `KTX` | The texture resource  (image) | `http://serviceURL/layers/{layerID}/nodes/{resourceID}/textures/{texture ID}` |

 - `layerID`: Integer.
 ID of the associated layer.
 Esri products expect this to be `0`.
-- `resourceID`: Integer.
+- `resourceID`: String.
 ID of the associated node.
 - `textureID`: String.
 This ID returns one of the textures available for this node.
 The same texture may be available in different formats.

 Example: http://my.server.com/3DObjectSceneLayer/SceneServer/layers/0/nodes/98/textures/1